What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Be Flexible

 Airlines are providing extra flexibility, allowing changes or cancellations – even for non-refundable and basic economy fares – without penalty throughout the shutdown period.
-If you suspect your flight will be affected, consider proactively changing your travel plans.

-Pack Essentials (yes, that means food/snacks)
+Pack an Essentials (yes, that means food/snacks)

 Expect longer wait times and possible last-minute overnight stays due to flight changes, cancellations and delays.
 This doesn’t only affect passengers stuck waiting in airports.
 I’ve heard of passengers stuck on the tarmac for hours.
+So pack your in-flight essentials as if you were boarding a long flight.

 • Check out my in-flight essentials list.
 Don’t forget an extra change, flip-flops and undies.